Quick relief

 Individuals who have tried multiple oral migraine preventive medications without significant relief.

-Migraine with Medication Overuse
+Migraine With Medication Overuse

 Patients who overuse acute medications (e.g., triptans, NSAIDs) and have developed a chronic daily headache pattern.